nikoshet/rust-dms-cdc-operator/README.md

 ## Prerequisites

 - Your source DB is a PostgreSQL
-- You have a running AWS DMS task in FULL LOAD + CDC Mode
+- You have a running AWS DMS task in FULL LOAD (or FULL LOAD + CDC) Mode
 - The target of the task is AWS S3 with:
     - Parquet formatted files
     - date-based folder partitioning